How Aerosmith Finally Scored Their First No. 1 Single

 Still, "I Don't Want to Miss a Thing" remains the group's only No. 1 single.

-The Armageddon soundtrack also featured three other Aerosmith songs: "Sweet Emotion," their cover of the Beatles' "Come Together" and an outtake from the Nine Lives sessions, “What Kind of Love Are You On.”
-Coincidentally or not, the movie starred Liv Tyler, the daughter of Aerosmith frontman Steven Tyler.
+The Armageddon soundtrack also featured three other Aerosmith songs: "Sweet Emotion," their cover of the Beatles' "Come Together" and an outtake from the Nine Lives sessions titled "What Kind of Love Are You On."
+Not coincidentally, the movie starred Liv Tyler, daughter of Aerosmith frontman Steven Tyler.